stevevillardi/Logic.Monitor/README.md

 Windows PowerShell module for accessing the LogicMonitor REST API.

-NOTE:This is a personal project and is not an offically supported LogicMonitor integration.
+NOTE: This is a personal project and is not an offically supported LogicMonitor integration.
+If an official LM PS module if of interest I suggest entering your feedback within your LM portal so interest can be recored.
+Any bugs/issues with this module should be reported via a submitted issue within the Logic.Monitor repo along with any feature requests.

 This project is also published in the PowerShell Gallery at https://www.powershellgallery.com/packages/Logic.Monitor/.